Our website uses cookies for statistical purposes.

 As a foreign investor who wants to open a company in Korea, we can help you select the appropriate business form and register for taxation after incorporation.
 We can also advise on the best ways through which you can save money with your company.

 As a sole trader, you can do business if you immigrate and obtain a residence permit for South Korea.
-For this purpose, you can rely on our lawyers, and following your establishment you can count on our accountants for tax registration and compliance.
+For this purpose, you can rely on our lawyers, and following your establishment you can count on our accountants in Korea for tax registration and compliance.

 Our accounting services in South Korea are tailored, so that you benefit from all the support you deserve.